Jane Mathews: Federal Court of Australia

 In 1994 the Attorney-General Michael Lavarch offered Mathews the role of President of the Administrative Appeals Tribunal which involved being appointed to the Federal Court.
 Mathews was also appointed, at her request, to the Native Title Tribunal.
 Mathews was not the first woman appointed to the Federal Court, that being Deirdre O'Connor who was appointed in 1990.

 In 1996 Mathews was appointed to prepare a report on Aboriginal Heritage issues in relation to the Hindmarsh Island bridge controversy.
 The High Court held that her appointment, even though conferred on Mathews personally (referred to as persona designata), was incompatible with her role as a federal judge.
 Mathews resigned from the Federal Court in 2001 to return as an acting judge of the Supreme Court of NSW.

 Honours

-In 1993 Mathews was given an honorary Doctor of Laws by the University of Wollongong, not only for her ground breaking work as a lawyer and judge, but also for her work in establishing the faculty of law at the University of Wollongong.
-In 2000 Mathews was given an honorary doctorate of law by the University of Sydney.
+In 1993, Mathews was given an honorary Doctor of Laws by the University of Wollongong, not only for her ground breaking work as a lawyer and judge, but also for her work in establishing the faculty of law at the University of Wollongong.
+In 2000, Mathews was given an honorary doctorate of law by the University of Sydney.
 In 2005 Mathews was made an Officer of the Order of Australia for service to the judiciary, to the legal profession, to the University of NSW, and to music.

+Personal life

+In 1976 she married Hal Wootten, but they later divorced.

 Death

 Mathews died on 31 August 2019.
-A State Memorial Service was held at the Playhouse, Sydney Opera House on 18 October 2019.
+A State Memorial Service was held at the Playhouse, Sydney Opera House, on 18 October 2019.